 Whenever I start prospecting a new client, the first thing I do is Google stalk them.
 Not in a creepy way, only that I want to know who they are and what they do.
 I also want to know if they do it well.
-How they are managing reviews also gives me insight into how importantly they value their business.
+How they are managing reviews also gives me insight into how much they value their business.

 Well managed reviews are the building blocks of your online reputation and they are important to your potential customers.
 Just last year Forbes published an article with research that showed 84% of online users trust an online review as much as a personal recommendation.
 A poorly managed online reputation could be the difference between your customer purchasing or not.